Predictable Forward Performance Processes: The Binomial Case: The single-period inverse investment problem

 Assuming for now that a utility function $U_{1}$ satisfying \eqref{eq:Merton} exists, we consider the inverse marginal functions

 Our main goal in this section is to show that the inverse investment problem \eqref{eq:Merton} reduces to a functional equation in terms of $I_0$ and $ I_1 $; see \eqref{eq:fnEq} below.

-The following theorem is one of the main results herein, establishing a direct relationship between the inverse marginals at the beginning and at the end of the trading period $\left[ 0,1\right] ,$ when the corresponding utilities are related by (\ref{eq:Merton}).
+The following theorem is one of the main results of this paper, establishing a direct relationship between the inverse marginals at the beginning and at the end of the trading period $\left[ 0,1\right] ,$ when the corresponding utilities are related by (\ref{eq:Merton}).

 \begin{theorem} Let $U_{0},U_{1}\in $ $\mathcal{U}$ satisfy the optimization problem (\ref{eq:Merton}).
 Then, their inverse marginals $I_{0}$ and $I_{1}$ must satisfy the linear functional equation

 where